-Research tells us that young people who work through the process of setting personal goals are more likely to work through setbacks en route to accomplishing their goals than if the goals are those of a parent or coach.
-The trigger is the goal must be owned; a goal the youth has set for themself.
+Research tells us that young people who work through the process of setting personal goals are more likely to work through setbacks en route to accomplishing their goals.
+But not so if the goals are those of a parent or coach.
+The trigger is the goal must be owned; a goal the youth has set for them self.

-If the coach and child have worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
-But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- may cause stress.
-So can making the goal so important the child feels pressure to achieve it.
+If the child has worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
+But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- can cause stress.
+So can parents making the goal so important the child feels pressure to achieve it.

 GOALS KIDS CAN VISUALIZE

-An Indiana University research study validated what most coaches already believed; that kids do better with short-term goals than those somewhere off in the future.
+An Indiana University research study validated what most coaches believe that kids do better with short-term goals than those somewhere off in the future.

 Big goals, like a coach telling kids the very first day that they will run in some big charity 5K at the end of the program, even before they can run a half-mile, may be too big of a leap.
 It is hard for most kids to visualize and too distant to have any meaning.